 There’s the question of how payroll providers can incorporate AI into their future plans.
 Having a cloud strategy is absolutely imperative to position for any sort of future state on these topics.
 AI and robots need access to the underlying data to be able to perform their duties.
 On-premises solutions with no mature API layer not only make this almost impossible but will require costly internal projects to derive any sort of value.
 Customers who don’t adopt the cloud will have to figure out how this technology can gain access to the data on the database.
 This is an arduous task.

-Similarly, remaining on solutions that are not cloud-based will have data security and compliance implications in terms of POPIA.
+Similarly, remaining on solutions that are not cloud-native will have data security and compliance implications in terms of POPIA.
 As a provider, we have to do a significant amount of homework to understand the implications and the flow of data, to find out about consent, and other issues.
 Organisations need a provider who does this groundwork for them, as it makes it easier to remain compliant and secure.

 We could easily create a conversational channel for employees whereby they can perform typical employee self-service tasks via WhatsApp.
 For decades, a massive pain point for employers was servicing their blue-collar workforce when it comes to payslip distribution and leave management, and any sort of self-service was simply not an option.
 Our solution helped both blue- and white-collar workers benefit through our convenient channel.